chantastic/compare-words/README.md

 # Word Match

-`word-match` is a small utility for assessing how much one word matches another.
+`compare-words` is a small utility for assessing how much one word matches another.

 It's inspired by [https://www.powerlanguage.co.uk/wordle/](Wordle).